Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Numerical Results

 \subsection{Experimental Setup}

-We evaluate each LA technique in the following radio environments.
+We evaluate each link adaptation algorithm in the following radio environments.
 First, we simulate a channel that is stationary in time and has a flat frequency response, also known as an additive white Gaussian noise (AWGN) channel.
-For this channel, we also compare the SINR evolution for the two SINR-tracking schemes, OLLA and LTSLA, respectively.
-We next evaluate the LA schemes in a frequency selective channel that is stationary in time.
-Owing to frequency selectively, the true SINR for this channel is vector-valued, and hence can only be approximately characterized through a scalar SINR measure.
-Further, we simulate two frequency selective fading channels that respectively model pedestrian and vehicular radio environments.
-Finally, for the pedestrian environment, we also evaluate the effect of CQI reporting on the performance of the evaluated techniques.
+For this channel, we also compare the SINR evolution for the two SINR-tracking schemes, OLLA and LTS, respectively.
+Next, we simulate two frequency selective fading channels that respectively model pedestrian and vehicular radio environments.
+Finally, for the pedestrian environment, we also evaluate the effect of CQI reporting on the performance of the evaluated algorithms.

-We consider downlink communication modeled on the LTE downlink.
-The transport block sizes and MCS are obtained from~\cite{TS36213} and use Turbo codes for encoding the data bits.
-We consider wireless channels where the SINR is either stationary or time-varying, and channels where the frequency response is either flat or non-uniform across the subcarriers.
-For the frequency selective and time-varying SINR experiments, we simulate two different channel scenarios: an ITU\_PEDESTRIAN\_A~\cite{rec1997itu} channel model with a relative speed of $3$ km/h that has low frequency selectivity and gradual fading, and an ITU\_VEHICULAR\_B~\cite{rec1997itu} channel model with a relative speed of $30$ km/h to emulate high frequency selectivity and rapid fading.
-We evaluate each technique in terms of the average realized throughput, $\mathcal{R}_N(t)$, for $t=1,2,\dots$, where the averaging for each time instance is done across $1000$ independent runs of each experiment.
+We consider downlink communication modeled on the LTE standard~\cite{TS36213}.
+The transport block sizes and MCS values are obtained from~\cite{TS36213} and use Turbo codes for encoding the data bits.
+For the frequency selective and time-varying SINR experiments, we simulate two different channel models: a pedestrian environment where the relative speed between the transmitter and the receiver is $3$ km/h, using the ITU\_PEDESTRIAN\_A channel model~\cite{rec1997itu}, and a vehicular environment with a relative speed of $30$ km/h modeled using the ITU\_VEHICULAR\_B channel model~\cite{rec1997itu}.
+The pedestrian and vehicular environments respectively emulate low frequency selectivity with gradual fading, and high frequency selectivity with rapid fading.
 The complete simulation parameters are listed in Table~\ref{tab:sim_par}.